 Vaccines also protect us from many debilitating illnesses.

 Prior to the development of the Salk and Sabin vaccines for polio, it was common to see dramatic images of people using iron lungs or paralysed children.
-But over the last three decades, vaccines have led to a 99.9% reduction in polio cases.
+But over the last three decades, vaccines have led to a 99.9 per cent reduction in polio cases.

 COVID-19 can also have long-lasting health effects.
 Vaccines will protect you against these too.